 Making New Year’s resolutions?
-Check out these simple healthy New Year’s resolutions for families that you can implement right away.
+Check out these 5 Healthy New Year’s Resolutions for Your Family that you can implement right away.

 A few simple changes and shifts can have serious, lasting effects on not only their health but also their own long-term habits and attitudes around food.